relishapps/RMLStarReceiptPrinter/README.md

 ##### Return Value

-instance type of RMLStarReceiptPrinter
+An instance of RMLStarReceiptPrinter.

-##### Discussion
+##### Description

-Used to initialize the printer instance with a default device
+Used to initialize the printer instance with a default device (one with factory name).

 ### initWithDevice
 ```objective-c